Key Takeaways

 No matter the form of depression you’re living with, you deserve mental healthcare that meets your unique needs.
 At Rula, we partner with an extensive network of providers to deliver timely, accessible treatment for a wide range of mental health concerns.

-In just a few minutes, you can use our therapist-matching platform to connect with a therapist who takes your insurance and who you can meet with from the comfort of home as early as this week.
+In just a few minutes, you can use our therapist-matching platform to connect with a therapist who takes your insurance and who you can meet with from the comfort of home as soon as tomorrow.
 And if you think you might need medication, we’ve got you covered.
 Our network also includes psychiatric providers who, if needed, can prescribe medications and monitor your progress over time.